 I was pleased to be able to have an in-depth conversation with the team at Printist.
 We discuss many of my ideas, my work process, the nature of art, can a painting be a painting if you don’t use paint?, and my series Painting With A Camera: Flowers.

-A truncated version of the interview can be found here:
+Part One of the interview can be found here:

 Read the complete interview below: